comp1800/techie-timbits/README.md

-## My Web Application (Title)
+## Techie-Timbits

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This repository has an assortment of small functions (hence, "techie-timbits") for comp1800 tech-request demos.
+They are meant to be bite-sized solutions to help students along.
+Enjoy!

 ## Technologies
 Technologies used for this project: